 Top tip: Look out for the grazing cattle on the northern side of woods who are there to encourage chalk downland plants.

-Blackwater, New Forest, Hampshire
+Bolderwood, New Forest, Hampshire

-Bedgebury Forest and Pinetum, Kent
+Bedgebury National Pinetum and Forest, Kent

 Top tip: Turn left after crossing the bridge at Marshall's Lake and hidden away on the left you’ll find a bench.
 Take a moment to sit and enjoy the stunning views across the lake.